mohitpai/journey-optimizer.en/help/using/event/about-analytics.md

 ---
 # Leverage Adobe Analytics data{#analytics-data}

-You can leverage all of the Adobe Analytics behavioral event data that you are already capturing and streaming into the Platform in order to trigger journeys and automate experiences for your customers.
+You can leverage all of the Adobe Analytics behavioral event data that you are already capturing and streaming into Adobe Experience Platform in order to trigger journeys and automate experiences for your customers.

 >[!NOTE]
 >